ugurcancaykara/k8s_cluster_setup/README.md

 ## About repository

-I was having struggling organizing my different kind of setup
+I was having struggling organizing my different kind of setups